-Dr. Endrijonas has plenty of as president of L.A.
-Valley

-College before accepting the position at PCC.
+Dr. Endrijonas has plenty of experience working at the community college level.
+She served as president of L.A.
+Valley College before accepting the position at PCC.
 Before that, she was the executive vice president and accreditation liaison officer at Oxnard College.
 In addition she was the dean of educational programs at Santa Barbara City College.
 Statewide, she has served on the California Community College boards of the Chief Instructional Officers and Chief Student Services Officers Associations and the Association for Occupational Education.
-She is also a board member of the California Community College the University of Southern California.

-Athletic Association and co-chairs the board of the national association LGBTO Presidents in Higher Education.
-She holds a bachelor's degree in history from Cal State, Northridge, and a master's of arts and Ph.D. in history from
+She is also a board member of the California Community College Athletic Association and co-chairs the board of the national association LGBTQ Presidents in Higher Education.
+She holds a bachelor's degree in history from Cal State, Northridge, and a master's of arts and Ph.D. in history from the University of Southern California.